Laser cutters use a high-powered laser to cut or engrave a wide range of materials, including wood, acrylic, leather, and paper.

 - Guide: Universal Laser Engraver – This document outlines how to prepare a file and use the Laser Engraver in Downtown.

 - Guide: Glowforge Laser Engraver – This document outlines how to use the Glowforge in Colonnades.

-- Adobe Illustrator is available at a reduced price for students and free for faculty and staff.
-Review the Computer Software page on the Elon Technology Wiki for instructions.
+- Information about copies of Adobe Illustrator at a reduced rate for for Elon students and free for faculty and staff.

 - Learn how to use Adobe Illustrator with Lynda.com tutorials.
 Free access for Elon users.